 At WA Police Force, we have thorough processes in place to ensure we recruit the highest quality candidates.

 As part of the selection process, you’ll be put through a series of checks and evaluations to make sure you fit the bill.
-These checks and evaluations are undertaken in three stages with applicants required to meet each stage before approval to progress to the next stage:
+These checks and evaluations are undertaken in three stages:

 Stage 1 Assessments

 - Police Entrance Evaluation

 - Initial Psychological Evaluation